sctoth/gardnerella_pathogenic_phenotypes/README.md

    + `roaryCoreGenome.sh`:  Define core genome of *Gardnerella* isolate strain genomes and reference genomes using [Roary](https://sanger-pathogens.github.io/Roary/) and perform multiple alignment.
    + `MLPhylogeny.sh`: Use [RAxML](https://github.com/stamatak/standard-RAxML) to reconstruct phylogeny.
    + `MLPhylogeny_root.sh`: Root phylogeny with *Bifidobacterium longum*
-* `strainIDs.csv`: Strain names, species names, and genbank accessions of strains with a genome deposited in GenBank
+* `strainIDs.csv`: Strain names, species names, and GenBank accessions of strains with a genome deposited in GenBank
 * `gard_strain_phylogenetics.Rmd`: R code for phylogenetic comparison of strains.
+* `RAxML_bestTree.gardTree`: Output tree used for measuring phylogenetic signal

 ## growth_curves
 Measure the exponential growth rate and carrying capacity of each strain.